Content Analysis vs. Thematic Analysis: A Comprehensive Guide

 Flexible

-When it comes to content analysis, categories (or codes) are predetermined.
-They also don't typically change during the analysis process.
-While this can be beneficial in ensuring consistency and reliability in the analysis, it can also limit the ability to discover unexpected themes and patterns in the data.
+While this ensures consistency and reliability, it can limit the ability to discover unexpected themes and patterns in data.

 📌